-Oz may be known for its laid back attitude, but there’s one area of the country which is the chillest of all.
-Byron Bay is renowned as the camper vans driving, dreds swinging, guitar playing, hacky-sack kicking, weed-smoking paradise!
+Oz may be known for its laid-back attitude, but there’s one area of the country which is the chillest of all.
+Byron Bay is renowned as the camper van driving, dreds swinging, guitar playing, hacky-sack kicking, weed-smoking paradise!
 The ultimate hippie haven.

 You could spend your time visiting Cape Byron Lighthouse, the most easterly point in Australia, or just spend your day on the beach.
 Most simply come to enjoy the vibe of Byron Bay under a haze of questionable fog and mind-altering psychedelics.

 You could also spend a day visiting the country’s alternative lifestyle capital, Nimbin.
 Two tour companies run regularly from Byron Bay and pass several spectacular natural wonders and iconic landmarks along the way, including Nightcap National Park and Minyon Falls.
 It’s a chance to experience some of the incredible natural beauties surrounding Byron Bay, so you don’t just spend your time getting high as balls.

 The next stop on your itinerary is the pinnacle of sun, surf and sex along the East Coast!
 There aren’t actually a whole lot of things to do in town, but it does throw one hell of a party!
 It’s a favourite amongst locals as the go-to party destination and has its fair share of clubs and bars across the beachfront.